markqvist/Reticulum/docs/source/whatis.rst

 * Fully self-configuring multi-hop routing

-* Complete initiator anonymity - communicate without revealing your identity
+* Complete initiator anonymity, communicate without revealing your identity

 * Asymmetric X25519 encryption and Ed25519 signatures as a basis for all communication